-- A lost-time accident and/or injury to personnel. - Damage to project equipment, facilities or other property. - Impact on the public or environment.
+- Loss of time incident and/or injury to personnel. - Damage to project equipment, facilities or other property. - Impact on the public or environment.

 A near-miss is an event that, under slightly different circumstances, could have become an incident.
 Examples include: